Cambridge Net Zero Action Plan

 Action 1.1 Implementation Status

-The activities for Action 1.1 Custom Retrofit Program are on track.
 In January 2023, with the adoption of the 5-year NZAP update SMART goals were assigned to Action 1.1.
-In FY23, staff continued to evaluate the impact of the Multifamily Retrofit Advisor Program.
-The program saw 12 buildings covering 536 units engage with the program.
+In FY24, staff launched two programs, Electrify Cambridge and a financing pilot program with BlocPower.

 Custom Retrofit Program for Residential and Small Commercial